If you could only have one gun for survival in a time of SHTF, would it be this one?

 This is where I expect the SHTF.
 I KNOW some “expert” is going to rebuttal me on this one.
 REMEMBER, ONLY ONE GUN!
 FOR EVERYTHING!

-A .22 long rifle has a realistic range of 100 to 150 yards, which should keep the zombies off most people’s lawns.
+A .22 long rifle has a realistic range of 100 to 150 yards.
+This should keep the zombies off most people’s lawns.
 If you are shooting at someone farther away than 100 yards then YOU are most likely the bad guy!

-A lot of people are killed in this country every year by .22’s, and if you are a good shot and have some 25 round magazines you have a very good chance at defending yourself against most realistic threats.
-Practice shooting “double taps”, put some helium balloons on strings and shoot them as they bob and weave in the breeze, actually go hunting with your .22 rifle.
+A lot of people are killed in this country every year by .22’s.
+If you are a good shot and have some 25 round magazines you have a very good chance at defending yourself against most realistic threats.
+Practice shooting “double taps”.
+Actually go hunting with your .22 rifle.
 As with any tool, practice makes perfect.

 A new Ruger 10/22 will cost between $300 and $500 depending on options.

-If not the ONLY gun then a .22 rifle should certainly be one of the FIRST guns you add to your Prepper equipment.
+If not the ONLY one gun for survival, a .22 rifle should certainly be one of the FIRST guns you add to your Prepper equipment.

 Now if we wanted to expand this discussion to “One Rifle and One Handgun” we just add an 8 or 10 round .22 revolver and you have a perfect pair of survival guns!